 Special Enrollment Period

-If you delayed Medicare enrollment after turning 65 because you were insured through an employer for whom you or your spouse was still actively working — you need to sign up for Medicare during a Special Enrollment Period (SEP).
+Suppose you delayed Medicare enrollment after turning 65 because you were insured through an employer for whom you or your spouse was still actively working.
+In that case, you need to sign up for Medicare during a Special Enrollment Period (SEP).

-- The SEP allows you to sign up for Medicare starting at any point before your or your spouse’s employment draws to an end, up until eight months following your (or your spouse’s) retirement.
+- The SEP allows you to sign up for Medicare starting at any point before your or your spouse’s employment ends, up until eight months following your (or your spouse’s) retirement.

-- If you are younger than 65 and lose your employer-sponsored health coverage when your older spouse retires and signs up for Medicare, you will need to find separate coverage for yourself.
+- If you are younger than 65 and lose employer-sponsored health coverage when your older spouse retires and signs up for Medicare, you must find separate coverage for yourself.

 General Enrollment Period

-If you declined to enroll in Part A and/or Part B when you were first eligible, and don’t qualify for a Special Enrollment Period, you can sign up during a General Enrollment Period.
+If you declined to enroll in Part B when you were first eligible, and don’t qualify for a Special Enrollment Period, you can sign up during a General Enrollment Period.

 - The General Enrollment Period lasts from January 1 through March 31.

-- You’ll sign up using the same process as a first time Medicare enrollee, but you may have to pay higher premiums for delaying coverage.
+- You’ll sign up using the same process as a first-time Medicare enrollee, but you may have to pay higher premiums for delaying coverage.
 Part B coverage will take effect on July 1.